Oppenheimer Believes Akoustis Technologies (AKTS) Won't Stop Here

 Oppenheimer Believes Akoustis Technologies (AKTS) Won’t Stop Here

-In a report released today, Rick Schafer from Oppenheimer maintained a Buy rating on Akoustis Technologies (AKTS), with a price target of $20.00.
-The company’s shares closed last Wednesday at $16.38, close to its 52-week high of $17.96.
+In a report released today, Rick Schafer from Oppenheimer assigned a Buy rating to Akoustis Technologies (AKTS), with a price target of $20.00.
+The company’s shares closed last Monday at $16.10, close to its 52-week high of $17.96.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Akoustis Technologies with a $17.75 average price target, representing a 13.3% upside.
-In a report issued on January 15, Craig-Hallum also maintained a Buy rating on the stock with a $18.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Akoustis Technologies with a $20.50 average price target, implying a 28.7% upside from current levels.
+In a report released today, Roth Capital also maintained a Buy rating on the stock with a $25.00 price target.

 See today’s analyst top recommended stocks >>